Myanmar court sentences US journalist to 11 years in jail

 Myanmar court sentences US journalist Danny Fenster to 11 years in jail

-US journalist Danny Fenster has been sentenced to 11 years in jail by a Myanmar military court for allegedly spreading false or inflammatory information, lawyer of the journalist said on Friday.
+US journalist Danny Fenster has been sentenced to 11 years in jail by a Myanmar military court for allegedly spreading false or inflammatory information, his lawyer said on Friday.

-Fenster, who was the managing editor of the online magazine Frontier Myanmar, was also found guilty of contacting illegal organizations and violating visa regulations, lawyer Than Zaw Aung said.
+Fenster, who was the managing editor of the online magazine Frontier Myanmar, was also found guilty of contacting illegal organisations and violating visa regulations, lawyer Than Zaw Aung said.

+The 37-year-old was detained at Yangon international airport in May following a military coup in February.
+He is one of dozens of local journalists who have been detained by the current military-led government in Myanmar.

+With Friday’s sentencing, he has become the only foreign journalist to be convicted of a serious crime since the army overthrew the democratically elected government of Aung San Suu Kyi and detained dozens of leaders.

 Join our new commenting forum